This vignette demonstrates how to estimate counterfactual performance metrics in right censored survival data.

 #> Estimation of the performance of the prediction model in a

-#> counterfactual (CF) dataset where everyone's treatment A was set to 1.
+#> pseudopopulation where everyone's treatment A was set to 1.

 #> The following assumptions must be satisfied for correct inference: